oezyurty/KCQRL/README.md

 ## Setup

- **Dataset details**: We used XES3G5M (we translated from Chinese to English) and EEDI datasets for our work.
+ **Dataset details**: We used XES3G5M (we translated from Chinese to English) and Eedi datasets for our work.

  - The details of XES3G5M can be found [here](https://github.com/ai4ed/XES3G5M).
 You can download the dataset by following instructions there.
 After the download, You can add the files from [data/XES3G5M/metadata](data/XES3G5M/metadata) to run our framework.
- - [EEDI](https://eedi.com) dataset can be acquired upon request
+ - [Eedi](https://eedi.com) dataset can be acquired upon request.
+After acquired, you can create a new folder `data/Eedi/` and move your files there.
+Then, you can run the preprocessing code we provide, `python data_preprocess.py --dataset_name=eedi` inside the directory [pykt-toolkit](pykt-toolkit).

  `Important note`: For XES3G5M, we already provide its English translation, entire output from our KC annotation, and the clustering of KCs [here](data/XES3G5M/metadata).
  * Therefore, after downloading XES3G5M dataset from its source (for exercise histories), you can directly start from our [Representation Learning of Questions](#2-representation-learning-of-questions) and quickly improve your existing KT model!